Battle of Blue Licks: Caldwell's expedition

-Although the main British Army under Lord Cornwallis had surrendered at Yorktown in October 1781, virtually ending the war in the east, fighting on the western frontier continued.
-Aided by the British military at Fort Detroit, Indigenous tribes living north of the Ohio River redoubled their efforts to drive the American settlers out of Kentucky County, Virginia.
+Although the Franco-American victory at the siege of Yorktown in October 1781 had ended major combat operations on the Eastern Seaboard, fighting on the western frontier continued.
+Aided by the British from Fort Detroit, Indigenous tribes living north of the Ohio River redoubled their efforts to drive American settlers out of Kentucky County, Virginia.

 In July 1782, British Indian Department officials met with their Indigenous allies at the Shawnee village of Wakatomika near the headwaters of the Mad River.
 Members of the Shawnee, Mingo, Wyandot, Miami, Odawa, Ojibwe and Potawatomi tribes were in attendance.
 As a result, several hundred warriors and a company of Butler's Rangers led by Captain William Caldwell set out to attack Wheeling on the upper Ohio River.
 The expedition was called off two days later, when scouts reported that a force under George Rogers Clark, whom the Indigenous auxiliaries feared more than any other commander, was about to invade the Ohio Country.
 Caldwell's force returned to the Mad River to oppose the invasion, but the attack never came.